Category Archives: Residential Roofing

 18) Improper Attic Ventilation

 Attics are part of the roofing system, whether you realize it or not.
 However, if your contractor does not realize it, you can be in for a never-ending nightmare.
-In addition, inadequate attic ventilation can damage your roof during heat waves.

 Ultimately, this leads to increased energy costs and roof decking failure.
 As a result, your roofing contractor should ensure your attic is equipped to support your roofing structure.